 - Spatula

-First, I carefully separate the yolks from the egg whites ensuring there is no yolk in the whites, otherwise they won’t whip up because of the fat.
+First of all, separate the yolks from the whites carefully: there must be no trace of yolk in the whites, otherwise they won’t whip properly because of the fat.

-I pour the egg whites into a glass or steel bowl and start whisking at medium speed.
-I add the sugar in three stages: the first when the egg whites start to turn white, and continue whisking for another minute, increasing the speed.
-Then I incorporate the second portion of sugar, continue whisking for a couple of minutes, then add a few drops of lemon juice and the last portion of sugar.
+Pour the egg whites into a glass or stainless steel bowl and start whipping with the mixer at medium speed.
+Add the sugar in three stages: add the first portion when the whites begin to turn opaque, continue beating for one minute while increasing the speed.
+Then add the second portion of sugar and continue whipping for a couple of minutes, then add a few drops of lemon and the final portion of sugar.

-I prepare the baking sheet by lining it with parchment paper and fill a piping bag with a star tip to create the meringues, leaving them spaced apart.
-I bake the meringues in a preheated static oven at 176°F for about 2/3 hours, depending on the size of the meringue we made.
+Line a baking tray with parchment paper, fill a piping bag fitted with a star tip and pipe out the meringues, spacing them apart.
+Bake the meringues in a preheated conventional oven at 176°F for about 2–3 hours, depending on the size of the meringues you’ve made.

 Susy’s Tip

-Let the meringues dry in the oven once it’s off.
+Let the meringues dry with the oven turned off.

 Storage

-Meringues should be stored in a tin box or glass jar at room temperature.
+Meringues should be stored in a closed tin box or a glass jar at room temperature.